 While everyone knows about Goa which is essentially the hub of beach lovers in India, fewer people know about Gokarna which is just a couple of hours drive away from Goa.
 The place is an old pilgrimage.
 But, it has got fabulous beaches, almost secluded, beautiful and serene.

 And there it is—a tale of winter wonderlands told through some of the top winter travel destinations across the world.
 Finland is certainly a favorite winter travel destination, with stellar winter wonderland landscapes, and Dubai is a lovely alternative for those looking for a warmer climate.
 And for those in the Southern hemisphere—Australia has spectacular snowscapes to dream about as well!
+Though we LOVE the selections submitted by our travel blogger friends, we’d love to hear your choices for the top winter travel destinations—perhaps you’re getting cozy in Chicago, celebrating Christmas in London, or visiting the world’s largest ice festival in Harbin?
+Other honorable mentions are visiting the snow-capped Russian-influenced St. Sophia Cathedral or other awesome things to do in China’s coldest major city.
 Now of course we love all the seasons.
 In addition to the magnificent autumn we’ve waxed poetic for weeks about, we’re also supremely obsessed with the blooming of Korean cherry blossom trees in the spring and perfect hidden beach summer days.
 But as LA natives, there’s something so magical about that cozy winter season, such as our brush with a Jeju Island winter that experienced more snow than any of the previous 30 years.
 From the snow-dusting of trees to the pure coating of freshly-fallen snow and the festive markets, and even the mellowing of hot-weather destinations—winter has a taste of magic for everyone!

 Like this post?